Lrodriguez310/LuisBookStore2/LuisBookStore2/README.txt

 • Added Cover Type to NavBar = index.cshtml
 • Added CoverType Controller with all required Action Methods = added all of the asp into the index.cshtml navbar
 • Cover Type Index View to use DataTables = Cover type is now able to be seen as a datatable
-• Cover Type Upsert View takes care of creating and updating CoverType
+• Cover Type Upsert View takes care of creating and updating CoverType  = made an upsert for the Cover type
 • Deleted CoverType is done using the API Call.
+Api call made for covertype in upsert

 2022 11 21 1127